This post may contain affiliate links, view our disclosure policy.

 • ½ teaspoon black pepper

-• 8 oz dried small shell pasta (about 1½ cups dried)
+• 8 oz uncooked small shell pasta (about 1½ cups dried)

 Instructions

-• In a LARGE stock pot, cook ground beef, onion, and ½ teaspoon salt over medium-high heat.
-Crumble beef as you cook it until no longer pink.
-Drain.
+• In a large stock pot/soup pot, cook and crumble the ground beef, onion, and ½ teaspoon salt over medium-high heat.
+When beef is no longer pink drain the excess grease from the pot.

 1 pound ground beef, 1 yellow onion, ½ teaspoon kosher salt

-• Add pasta and cover with lid.
-Let simmer for an additional 10 minutes or until the pasta is cooked.
+• Add the uncooked small shell pasta and cover the pot with the lid.
+Let simmer for an additional 10 minutes, or until the pasta is cooked to al dente or to your preference.

-• Serve with fresh parsley and parmesan cheese (optional).
+• Serve with chopped fresh parsley and/or freshly grated parmesan cheese (optional).

 Video